izuzanak/uclang/uclang/doc/intro.md

 ### Module system

-Module system of language distinguish between two types of modules: native C/C++ modules, and modules implemented in language Uclang.
-Modules of first type are implemented in C/C++ language and are represented by dynamic library of operating system.
-Modules of second type are represented by Uclang scripts, that are loaded and parsed by interpreter process.
+The module system of language distinguishes between two types of modules: native C/C++ modules, and modules implemented in language Uclang.
+Modules of the first type are implemented in the C/C++ language and are represented by a dynamic library of operating system.
+Modules of the second type are represented by Uclang scripts, that are loaded and parsed by interpreter process.

-Basic data types such are Integers, Floats and Strings are implemented in standard module, which is treated same way as any user modules.
-Only difference is that identifiers of classes of fundamental data types are known by interpreter in advance.
+Basic data types such are Integers, Floats and Strings are implemented in a standard module, which is treated the same way as any user modules.
+The only difference is that the identifiers of classes of fundamental data types are known by interpreter in advance.

 Modules are imported recursively, and each of them is imported exactly once.